Possible Reasons for High Rates of Hamstring Injury:

 • Low electrolyte levels or dehydration - Muscles require water, calcium, magnesium, and potassium to function properly.

-• A muscle that has been overstetched or held in one position for a long time.
+• A muscle that has been overstretched or held in one position for a long time.

 • New exercises that involve unused muscles.